locationtech/geomesa/geomesa-tools/README.md

         export       Export a GeoMesa feature
         help         Show help
-        ingest       Ingest a file of various formats into GeoMesa ingestRaster Ingest a raster file or raster files in a directory into GeoMesa list         List GeoMesa features for a given catalog tableconf    Perform table configuration operations
+        ingest       Ingest a file of various formats into GeoMesa ingestraster Ingest a raster file or raster files in a directory into GeoMesa list         List GeoMesa features for a given catalog tableconf    Perform table configuration operations